Forex Price Action Basics - Lesson 3: Trending Markets

 What does price look like when it trends?

 When price is up-trending or down-trending, price is moving in one general direction.
-In the Forex markets, price usually doesn't move in a vertical direction up or down, instead price swings up and down but with clear and steady direction.
 Below is a chart of the GBP/CAD Forex pair, you may notice that price is up-trending.
-Do you notice how price moves up and down but in a general upwards direction?
+Do you notice how price moves up and down (swings) but in a general upwards direction?

 Each price movement higher on the uptrend is referred to as a push, swing, or rally.
 Each movement lower of the uptrend is referred to as a pullback, swing, or retrace.
 The illustration below should help you to understand this better.